Medtronic wins U.S. approval for ventilator, plans launch in May

 The ventilator, PB560, is currently sold in 35 countries at an average selling price of under $10,000, the company said.

+As U.S. demand for ventilators skyrockets due to the fast-spreading pandemic, the government is pushing makers to boost their production capacities and has mandated carmakers to use their facilities to produce the device.

+The U.S. Health and Human Services Department on Wednesday awarded here two contracts worth more than $1 billion to General Motors Co and Philips, and plans to announce five additional contracts later this week.

-It expects to ramp up production by nearly five-fold to more than 1,000 ventilators per week by June-end, and make over 25,000 devices available over the next six months. (reut.rs/2UTAYpZ)
+Medtronic said it expects to ramp up production by nearly five-fold to more than 1,000 ventilators per week by June-end, and make over 25,000 devices available over the next six months. (reut.rs/2UTAYpZ)

+It said it was currently testing a new feature for its PB980 ventilator with two U.S. hospitals that would allow clinicians to adjust settings remotely, reducing physicians’ exposure to patients suffering from COVID-19, the disease caused by the coronavirus.

 Reporting by Saumya Sibi Joseph in Bengaluru; Editing by Shinjini Ganguli